muratk5n/thirdwave/en/README.md

 ---

-"@astreaos

-no emoji can replicate the sheer joy that this guy :D radiates"

----

 I literally ran that code as I am writing this.
 So right 25 mil ratings, for 58K movies, by anonymous 280K users are in notebook's memory.
 This is not a drill.
 We have ample computing capabilities..